w3bappd3v/svelte-listings/README.md

 * Media Query Responsiveness

 ## Install Notes for Cypress Testing
-To get cypress tests running you need to do a manual npm install of a dependencie for the moment
+To get cypress tests running you need to do a manual npm install of a dependency for the moment
 * cd node_modules/@bahmutov/cy-rollup
 * npm audit fix